G-Mosseater/nodeWithExpress/README.md

 Overall, this project was about learning **different ways to structure, relate, and manage data**, and seeing how NoSQL and SQL compare in real projects

+## Frontend

+For the frontend, I used **EJS** instead of React since it:

+- Simplifies handling sessions and dynamic views
+- Easy to integrate for smaller projects

+This setup allowed me to focus on backend logic and database operations.